luyadev/luya/docs/guide/lesson-module.md

 <? endforeach; ?>
 ```

-Again you should work with style sheets, CSS class names and external javascript files, but for the sake of a short example we'll define everything inline.
+Again you should work with style sheets, CSS class names and external javascript files but for the sake of a short example we will define everything inline.

 ### Setting up the detail view

-When clicking on an entry in the list view, we'll end up in our detail view.
-To be able to get back fast, we're creating a back button with the correct URL route to our list view.
-Our detail view uses a Yii widget again: the [DetailView](http://www.yiiframework.com/doc-2.0/yii-widgets-detailview.html) widget.
+When clicking on an entry in the list view, we will end up in our detail view.
+To be able to get back fast, we are creating a back button with the correct URL route to our list view.
+Our detail view uses a Yii2 widget again: the [DetailView](http://www.yiiframework.com/doc-2.0/yii-widgets-detailview.html) widget.

 ```php
 <a href="<?= $route = \luya\helpers\Url::toRoute(['/addressbook']); ?>">Back</a>